 The Shiloh Community Baptist Church began meeting in the Diamond Hall in 1900.
 The congregation moved to a chapel on Warren & Eleventh Street in 1903.
 In 1914 a new brick building was erected on N. Warren Avenue.
-The church building has been sold to a business.
+The church building has been purchased by a family.

 Evangelical Lutheran Church of Spring Church